infinum/wordpress-handbook/Website Optimization/Testing and analyzing.md

 ### Lighthouse

 Lighthouse is an open-source tool for testing web pages with audits for performance, accessibility, progressive web apps, SEO, and more.
-It can be run from Chrome DevTools, command line, node package, or WebUI.
+It can be run from your browser's DevTools (in Chrome and Edge, and probably other Chromium browsers), command line, node package, or WebUI.

 Scores:
 - 0-49: poor